 Size and Shape Differences

 Siskins are a bit smaller and more streamlined, about 4.5 inches long, with an 8.5-inch wingspan.
 This slender build helps them dart around trees and feeders with agility.
-Goldfinches, at around 5 inches in length and with a 9-inch wingspan, are a little bulkier, often moving in a hopping flight pattern between feeding spots.
+Goldfinches are around 5 inches in length and have a 9-inch wingspan.
+They are a little bulkier.
+Often, they move in a hopping flight pattern between feeding spots.

 Color Patterns: Siskins vs. Goldfinches

 Siskins have a mix of greenish-yellow plumage with black wing markings that help them blend into wooded areas.
-Males, during breeding season, show off their vibrant yellow tones and black caps, making them easy to spot.
-Goldfinches, on the other hand, are famous for their red faces, yellow wing bars, and brownish bodies, making them especially eye-catching in open landscapes.
+During breeding season, males show off their vibrant yellow tones and black caps, making them easy to spot.
+Goldfinches, on the other hand, are famous for their red faces.
+They have yellow wing bars and brownish bodies.
+These features make them especially eye-catching in open landscapes.

 Where Siskins Like to Live